 MORE THAN WATER, MORE THAN RAIN, I NEED ELECTRICITY_ part I The Research

 When arriving to the Netherlands by plane one can notice the artificial landscape in the industrial area of Budel Dorplein.
-From the sky the large fileds of solar panels look like lakes.
+From the sky the large fields of solar panels look like lakes.
 And this is what they actually used to be.
 Former waste ponds, nowadays mounds, covered with solar panels.

 The history of the factory and it's surroundings is rewritten, the stories of the flora and fauna are told and new stories arise.